 For Vietnamese coffee (served with condensed milk) head for Faifo in the heart of town.
 Enjoying a Vietnamese coffee is a must do in Hoi An.
 I am a complete coffee snob and I loved this sweeter version of extreme coffee!

 Following on with the Mango theme we then had dinner at Mango Mango.
 We started off with amazing homemade potato chips with a tomato-based salsa.
 The Mango Mango papaya salad that followed was the right mix of sweet and sour.
-Next up was the Peking duckling which was served off the bone with sweet potato tortillas and yoghurt.
+Next up was the Peking duckling which was served off the bone with sweet potato tortillas and yogurt.
 A delicious meal at this Hoi An restaurant and a great wine list.